nerdcave/CollisionSprite/README.md

 * Drawing the polygons to the screen for debugging

 ## Contact me
 Have questions or needs some help?
-Feel free to email me <jay@nerdcave.com> or hit me up on the twitters: [@nerdcave](http://twitter.com/nerdcave).
+Feel free to email me: <jay@nerdcave.com> or hit me up on the twitters: [@nerdcave](http://twitter.com/nerdcave).